-Currently SKI has a staff of 118 (2002).
+Currently SKI has a staff of 125 (2004).
 Of these, 14 belong to the Office of Nuclear Waste Safety.
 With the exception of the administrative personnel, most of the SKI staff is comprised of professional scientists or engineers; seven persons have qualified behavioural science training.
-In 2002 the distribution in educational backgrounds was the following:
+In 2004 the distribution in educational backgrounds was the following:

 Level Women Men Total

-Post graduate degree (lic, PhD) 5 19 24
+Post graduate degree (lic, PhD) 4 20 24

-Bachelor, master 26 38 64
+Bachelor, master 30 41 71

-Secondary high school 17 8 25
+Secondary high school 18 10 28

-Other education 4 1 5
+Other education 1 1 2

-Total 52 66 118
+Total 53 72 125

-Table E1: The educational level of the SKI staff
+Table E1: The educational level of the SKI staff 2004.

-At SSI 111 persons are employed (2003).
+At SSI 118 persons are employed (2004).
 Of these approximately 25 are occupied with matters in direct connection to the radioactive waste.
 Most of the staff is engineers and scientists in the area of physics and radiation physics.
 There are also physicians, biologists, lawyers, communication experts and administrative personnel.
-The distribution of education background in 2002 was as follows:
+The distribution of education background in 2004 can be seen in table E2.

 Level Women Men Total

-Post graduate degree (lic, PhD) 6 18 24
+Post graduate degree (lic, PhD) 8 19 27

-Bachelor, master 26 26 52
+Bachelor, master 31 26 57

 Secondary high school 10 10 20

-Other education 7 8 15
+Other education 7 7 14

-Total 49 62 111
+Total 56 62 118

-Table E2: The educational level of the SSI staff 2002.
+Table E2: The educational level of the SSI staff 2004.

 SKI and SSI have on average a higher level of education than other public and private administrative organizations in Sweden.
-The staff of both authorities has a high level of technical and scientific competence, and enjoys high international esteem.
-About 20% of the staff have post-graduate degrees, and more than half of the staff has graduated from university; the situation is almost identical for both authorities.
-In 2002 the average length of employment at SKI was ten years, and about 41% of the staff had been employed for more than 10 years.
-The average length of employment at SSI was 15 years, and more than 50% of the staff had been employed more than 10 years.
+The staffs of both authorities have a high level of technical and scientific competence, and enjoy high international esteem.
+About 20 % of the staffs have post-graduate degrees, and more than half of the staffs have graduated from university.
+In 2004 the average length of employment at SKI was ten years, and about 35 % of the staff had been employed for more than 10 years.
+The average length of employment at SSI is 13 years (2004), and almost half of the staff has been employed for more than 10 years.
+Due to a large number of employees retiring in the coming decade at both authorities, concerns have been raised whether this might lead to a loss of adequate competence in the areas of safety and radiation protection.
+In 2003 a governmental committee stated that it will be taken well care of when it comes to safety issues, as SKI has both a mandate to promote research and education and the financial means to support research and higher education in this field.
+However, the committee pointed out that the situation in the radiation protection field is rather distressing.
+Therefore the government has appointed SSI to investigate the situation concerning national radiation protection competence.
+SSI is presently doing so and will report on the situation by the end of 2005 and also give suggestions on possible measures to be taken.

-As both authorities are knowledge-based organizations relatively large resources have to be spent on personnel development, in order to maintain and develop competence.
-About 10% of the working time is allocated to the development of individual competence.
+As both authorities are knowledge-based organizations, relatively large resources have to be spent on personnel development, in order to maintain and develop competence.
+About 10 % of the working time is allocated to the development of individual competence.

 Both authorities have one inspector per site designated as site-responsible, and who serves as the main contact person between the facility and the authority.
 The SSI inspectors are mainly concerned with occupational radiation protection, environmental monitoring and waste management related activities.

-Internationally the numbers of regulatory staff at SKI and SSI are quite small for the size of nuclear programme in Sweden.
-Each professional staff member is typically involved in several tasks, for instance inspections, regulatory reviews and approval tasks, revision of regulations, handling research contracts and participation in public information activities, each requiring his or her expertise.
+Internationally the numbers of regulatory staff at SKI and SSI are quite small for the size of the nuclear programme in Sweden.
+Each professional staff member is typically involved in several tasks, for instance inspections, regulatory reviews and approval tasks, revision of regulations, handling of research contracts and participation in public information activities, each requiring his or her expertise.